andreluizgreboge/andreluizgreboge/README.md

 Em meu tempo livre treino e crio pequenos projetos na linguagem Python, justamente para desenvolver ferramentas de análise e cálculo para decisões de investimentos.
 Como hobby, crio conteúdo sobre finanças, economia e investimentos no LinkedIn e Instagram.

-<b>English BIO:</b>

-André Luiz Greboge, CFA Candidate Level 1.
-I have the CEA certificate (investment specialist), PQO Operations, Commercial Program and Investment Foundations, from the CFA Institute.

-My main professional interest is in credit analysis.
-Currently studying MBA in controllership and finance, ending in Jan/2022, currently I work at the credit area of Belluno Digital Bank.
-In addition to the credit analysis area, I also have a professional interest in equity analysis and operations.

-In my free time I train and create small projects in Python language, precisely to develop analysis and calculation tools for investment decisions.
-As a hobby, I create content about finance, economics and investments on LinkedIn and Instagram.

 <!---